ajbenc/retina_project/Solved/README.md

 ### Instructions

 1. **Implement the ML models and Embedding visualization**:
-   Go to the file `src/classifiers_classic_ml.py` and implement the missing lines in the function `visualize_embeddings` to implement PCA and t-SNE visualization of the embeddings for 2D and 3D plots.
+   Go to the file `src/classifiers_classic_ml.py` and implement the missing lines in the function `visualize_embeddings` to implement at least PCA visualization of the embeddings for 2D and 3D plots.
 Then go to the function `train_and_evaluate_model` and implement the missing lines to instantiate and train the classic machine learning models from the sklearn library.

    **You should at least implement the following models: `RandomForest`, and `LogisticRegression`.**